 - If the patient still does not respond, then mannitol IV may be considered but advice must be sought from a consultant, preferably neuro-oncologist before considering it.
 Long-term mannitol is contraindicated.
 Therefore, unless there is a rapidly-acting therapeutic manoeuvre likely to provide longer-term stabilisation of ICP (usually this requires surgery), mannitol should not be used.
 Mannitol total dose is 1g/kg.
 First give 100ml of a 20% solution (20g mannitol) over 15 minutes.
 Then give the remainder over approximately 45 minutes.
 Repeat the following day if required but not long-term.

 Example: For a patient weighing 60kg, give 100ml of 20% mannitol (20g) over 15 minutes and then 200ml of 20% mannitol (40g) over 45 minutes.

 - For nausea and vomiting give cyclizine SC 100mg–150mg over 24 hours via syringe driver.

 - Beware of seizure threshold and ensure antiepileptic medication is continued.
-Switch oral to alternate route if patient is vomiting; see the Scottish Palliative Care guidelines for guidance or the 'Epilepsy - Nil by Mouth guidance' on NHSGGC StaffNet / Clinical Info / Clinical Guideline Directory (link only active if accessing via NHS computer).
+Switch oral to alternate route if patient is vomiting; for guidance see the Scottish Palliative Care guidelines or the 'Epilepsy - Nil by Mouth guidance'.

 - Refer for definitive therapy (surgery, radiotherapy)